 Certain of the underwriters and their affiliates have provided in the past to us and our affiliates and may provide from time to time in the future certain commercial banking, financial advisory, investment banking and other services for us and such affiliates in the ordinary course of their business, for which they have received and may continue to receive customary fees and commissions.
 In particular, affiliates of J.P.
-Morgan Securities Inc., Calyon Securities (USA) Inc., Harris Nesbitt Corp., and KeyBanc Capital Markets, a Division of McDonald Investments, Inc. are lenders under our Senior Credit Facility and will receive a portion of the net proceeds from this offering used to pay down our Senior Credit Facility until the closing or following the closing of the Pine Mountain acquisition.
+Morgan Securities Inc., Calyon Securities (USA) Inc., Harris Nesbitt Corp., KeyBanc Capital Markets, a Division of McDonald Investments, Inc., Wachovia Capital Markets, LLC are lenders under our bank credit facility and will receive a portion of the net proceeds from this offering used to pay down our bank credit facility until the closing or following the closing of the Permian Basin acquisition.
 In addition, from time to time, certain of the underwriters and their affiliates may effect transactions for their own account or the account of customers, and hold on behalf of themselves or their customers, long or short positions in our debt or equity securities or loans, and may do so in the future.